open-cluster-management/hub-of-hubs-kafka-transport/README.md

   * spec Topic deployed

 #### Get servers/certificates for other components to connect
-Run the following command to fetch the required information:
+Run the following command to fetch the required information (if it doesn't appear than cluster is still being created, need to retry again in several seconds):
 ```
 kubectl -n kafka get Kafka kafka-brokers-cluster -o json | jq -r '.status.listeners[] | {bootstrapServers, certificates}' | sed 's/\\n/\n/g'
 ```